Wisdom Teeth Removal

 Oral Examination for Extraction of Wisdom Teeth

-With an oral examination and x-rays of the mouth, Dr. Lee can evaluate the position of the wisdom teeth and determine if the time is right for you to have the wisdom teeth removed and where and how it would be best to accomplish the procedure.
+With an oral examination and x-rays of the mouth, Dr. Khan and Dr. Lee can evaluate the position of the wisdom teeth and determine if the time is right for you to have the wisdom teeth removed and where and how it would be best to accomplish the procedure.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All office and outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Lee is trained, licensed, and experienced in providing various levels of anesthesia for his patients.

 Why should I have my wisdom teeth removed?

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
 This is a very important point – root formation is the guide Dr. Lee uses many times to determine when wisdom teeth should be removed.
 In some patients, it is as early as 12 or 13, and in others, it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include: